dmopalmer/pyrigol/README.md

 scope.stop()
 # get_wave returns columns for time and all displayed channels.
 # If you don't use raw, it gives you time in seconds and signals in whatever the vertical scale is.
-# This can take a while.
-The screen will flash
+# This can take 10s of seconds.
+The screen will flash 'Can operate now!' every time it gets a chunk
 wave = scope.get_wave(raw=True)[:,1]
 # Let's see what the frequency content is
 wave = wave - wave.mean()   # stomp on the DC offset